-The Wisconsin Partnership Program at the University of Wisconsin School of Medicine and Public Health in 2014 committed more than $8.6 million to confront the state’s emerging obesity epidemic.
-The Wisconsin Obesity Prevention Initiative utilizes a multi-faceted approach, including community-based research, initially in two counties.
+The Wisconsin Partnership Program at the University of Wisconsin School of Medicine and Public Health is committed to confronting the state’s emerging obesity epidemic through the Wisconsin Obesity Prevention Initiative.

-A five-year $7.5 million grant from the Partnership Education and Research Committee (PERC) provides the infrastructure to build strategic alignment among government entities, communities, researchers, advocates, non-profit organizations and businesses.
+The five-year grant from the Partnership Education and Research Committee provides the infrastructure to build strategic alignment among government entities, communities, researchers, advocates, non-profit organizations and businesses.

 Grant funding also is being used to develop a childhood obesity surveillance system and create statewide messaging that helps residents understand how daily decisions affect their health.

-Dr. Alexandra Adams, associate professor of family medicine at the School of Medicine and Public Health, is the grant’s principal investigator and leads a team of faculty and community investigators.
+Vince Cryns, MD, professor of medicine at the School of Medicine and Public Health, is the grant’s principal investigator and leads a team of faculty and community investigators.

-In collaboration with health officials in Marathon and Menominee counties, researchers are using complementary funding of $1.1 million from the Partnership Program’s Oversight and Advisory Committee (OAC) to test and implement a community-based model for childhood obesity prevention.
+In collaboration with health officials and community groups in Marathon and Menominee counties, researchers are also implementing a community-based model for obesity prevention.

-Obesity is a major risk factor for type 2 diabetes, cardiovascular disease, hypertension, cancer and other diseases.
-According to preliminary data from the Survey of the Health of Wisconsin (SHOW), 72 percent of Wisconsin adults are overweight or obese.
+Obesity is a major risk factor for Type 2 diabetes, cardiovascular disease, hypertension, cancer and other diseases.
+According to preliminary data from the Survey of the Health of Wisconsin, 72 percent of Wisconsin adults are overweight or obese.